axiros/readline_proxy/README.md

     1 ~ $ bind -P |grep accept
     accept-line can be found on "\C-j", "\C-m".

-Since it seems not possible to invoke readline's standard accept-line behaviour  in a custom enter handler, this repo was created.
+Since it seems not possible to invoke readline's standard accept-line behaviour  in a custom enter handler, this was created.

 What it does is basically:

 - checks for customizable criteria if the current line should be treated "special"
-- checks if it looks like a bash multiline expression and starts asking for more input until that multiline expression is deemed complete (e.g. here doc terminator or '.' entered)
+- checks if it looks like a bash multiline expression and starts asking for more input until that multiline expression is deemed complete
   - when an expression is deemed complete it is pushed to the history - and run via `fc -s`.
 - fc repeats the command on stderr, we just add a "$" prompt before it.